tari-project/tari/RFC/src/Glossary.md

 [pruninghorizon]: #pruninghorizon	"Block height at which  pruning must commence"

-This is a local setting for each node to help reduce required syncing.
-This is the age in block height after which a block may be pruned.
+This is a local setting for each node to help reduce syncing time and bandwidth.
+This is the number of blocks from the chain tip beyond which a chain will be pruned.

 ## Archive node